SirPepe/ornament/Readme.md

 ### Installation

 Install [@sirpepe/ornament](https://www.npmjs.com/package/@sirpepe/ornament)
 with your favorite package manager.
-To get the decorator syntax working in 2024, you will probably need [@babel/plugin-proposal-decorators](https://babeljs.io/docs/babel-plugin-proposal-decorators) (with option `version` set to `"2023-11"`) or [TypeScript 5.0+](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators) (with the option `experimentalDecorators` turned _off_).
+To get the decorator syntax working in 2025, you will probably need [@babel/plugin-proposal-decorators](https://babeljs.io/docs/babel-plugin-proposal-decorators) (with option `version` set to `"2023-11"`) or [TypeScript 5.0+](https://devblogs.microsoft.com/typescript/announcing-typescript-5-0/#decorators) (with the option `experimentalDecorators` turned _off_).

 Apart from that, Ornament is just a bunch of functions.
-No further setup required, no extra concepts to learn.
+No further setup required.

 ### General philosophy